SheldonDacon/NRT-Miracle-Rover/README.md

 # Features

-- Obstacle Avoidance: The robot is programmed to detect obstacles using sensors and autonomously navigate around them.
-The ultrasonic sensor dectects objects
+- Obstacle Avoidance: The robot is programmed to detect obstacles using sensors.
+The ultrasonic sensor can dectects objects.
 - Line Following: The ability to follow a predefined path using the infrared sensor.

 # Hardware design